-- 25. The business rates retention scheme currently allows local government to keep fifty per cent of collectable income.
-From 2020 the government propose all business rates are retained by the sector.
-The government has yet to determine how the new scheme will work but has indicated the scheme will bring with it additional responsibilities and it will retain a resource reapportionment mechanism although the form of this is not yet known. - 26.
+- 24. When calculating councils' spending power the Government assumes councils increase their council tax to the maximum level allowable before a referendum would need to take place. - 25.
+The business rates retention scheme currently allows local government to keep fifty per cent of collectable income.
+From 2020 the government had proposed all business rates are retained by the sector.
+There is currently uncertainty over when the new scheme will start and whether it will be a one hundred per cent or a seventy-five per cent retention scheme.
+It is not possible to estimate the financial impact of any new scheme. - 26.
 There is a risk that the assumptions about government grant reductions are proven to be under-estimated, in which case the council's revenue reserves are considered adequate to compensate until the MTFP can be reviewed.